vyacheslav-zotov/amplitude/README.md

 - User composition;
 - User search;
 - Real time active users;
+2. Query cost calculations aren't implemented yet (as for 5/30/2019);
-2. It's unclear from Amplitudes REST API documentation how to make user segments, reffering to only new users:
+3. It's unclear from Amplitudes REST API documentation how to make user segments, reffering to only new users:
 ![alt text](https://github.com/vyacheslav-zotov/amplitude/blob/master/docs/new_segment.jpg "New users only segment")

 ## Running the tests